hrax/now-eslint/README.md

 - Modify property `query` in `config.json` to match the update sets you want to check
 - Modify property `title` in `config.json` to match set the title of your report
 - Modify property `name` in `config.json` to match the name under which you want to save your report
-- (optional) Modify property `template` in `config.json` to match the name of the template used to render the report
+- (optional; field must be still present in the file) Modify property `template` in `config.json` to match the name of the template used to render the report

 Execute `npm run report` command to run and generate your report